We envision a vibrant community where people of all cultures feel welcome and can participate effectively.

 The mission of Downtown Languages (DTL) is to increase opportunities for immigrants and build respect and understanding across cultures by providing language, literacy, and other educational programs.

 DTL is dedicated to developing language, life skills, and cultural competence in the various communities of Lane County.
 We work extensively with low-income, disadvantaged families.

 We offer a range of free and low-cost educational programs for adult immigrants and their families.
-Our core programs are basic English as a second language (ESL); U.S. citizenship and civics; bilingual computer skills; and literacy/adult basic education in Spanish, which includes the Plaza Comunitaria, a program in collaboration with the Mexican Consulate that allows Mexican students to earn their primary and secondary diplomas from Mexico while they reside in the United States, and GED Readiness, a preparatory course for students to later enroll in GED classes in Spanish at Lane Community College or at the University of Oregon.
+Our core programs are basic English as a second language (ESL); U.S. citizenship and civics; bilingual computer skills; and literacy/adult basic education in Spanish, which includes the Plaza Comunitaria, a program in collaboration with the Mexican Consulate that allows Mexican students to earn their primary and secondary diplomas from Mexico while they reside in the United States, and GED Readiness, a preparatory course to help students obtain their GED.

 Our courses specifically address the gaps that the school districts and community colleges cannot or are ill-suited to address.
 These gaps occur as a result of specific circumstances that affect our students, including diverse levels of literacy and lack of familiarity with any sort of educational system.
 We charge modest fees for our adult ESL, citizenship, and bilingual computer programs.
 Our literacy/adult basic education program is free.